ryan-taylor/workos-jsr/CONTRIBUTING.md

 2. **Use semantic versioning** when specifying package versions
 3. **Keep the import map organized** with related dependencies grouped together
 4. **Document non-obvious mappings** with comments in the import map file
 5. **Run the validation script before committing** changes to catch unmapped imports early
 6. **Avoid duplicative mappings** that point to the same target
 7. **Remove unused mappings** when dependencies are no longer needed

+## Code Style Guidelines

+We follow these code style principles to ensure consistency throughout the
+codebase:

+1. **TypeScript Strictness**: Use strict type checking with explicit type annotations.
+2. **Modern JavaScript Features**: Leverage modern JavaScript syntax including optional chaining, nullish coalescing, and top-level await.
+3. **Functional Patterns**: Prefer immutable data structures and pure functions where appropriate.
+4. **Error Handling**: Always use explicit error handling with typed error objects.
+5. **Documentation**: All public APIs must have JSDoc comments with parameter and return type documentation.
+6. **Naming Conventions**:
+   - Use camelCase for variables, functions, and method names
+   - Use PascalCase for class, type, interface, and enum names
+   - Use UPPER_SNAKE_CASE for constants
+   - Use kebab-case for file names

+All code should be formatted using `deno fmt` before committing.

 ## Publishing to JSR.io

 This project is published to JSR.io, the modern registry for JavaScript and TypeScript packages.
 To publish a new version:

 1. Ensure all tests are passing with `deno task test`
 2. Update version numbers in: